apache/accumulo-website/_docs-4/getting-started/features.md

 Added an operation to efficiently delete a range of rows from a table.
 Tablets that fall completely within a range are simply dropped.
 Tablets overlapping the beginning and end of the range are split, compacted, and then merged.

+### Tablet Hosting

+User table tablets are hosted optionally be default.
+Users can configure tablets for their tables to always or never be hosted.
+Optionally hosted tablets will be assigned to a Tablet Server if needed to support a user operation and then unhosted after a configurable period of time of inactivity.

 [FATE]: {% durl administration/fate %}
 [maven-accumulo-plugin]: {{ site.baseurl }}/release/accumulo-1.6.0/#maven-plugin